 Asking quality questions can uncover specific personal or corporate issues, and will allow you to evaluate whether or not your product can solve the specific problem your prospect is facing.
 This is also the best way to discover your prospect’s needs and values and establish yourself as an expert.

-2) They Neglect Their Pre-Meeting Research
+2) Neglect Your Pre-Meeting Research

 If you are fortunate enough to get a meeting with an important prospective company that you are hoping to sell to, you better have done your research.